UNDERSTANDING POWER OF ATTORNEY (PoA)

 5. Mental Welfare Commission (MWC) — Isolation = Restraint

-• PoA cannot authorise deprivation of liberty
+• A PoA cannot authorise deprivation of liberty

-• PoA cannot ban visits
+• A PoA cannot ban visits

-• Major treatment/DNR needs extra legal authority
+• Major treatment / DNR decisions require extra legal authority

-If you’re told “The PoA says no” — DO THIS:-
+If you’re told “the PoA says no” — DO THIS

 Copy & paste: